py4j/py4j/py4j-web/install.rst

 Here are a few useful commands to build Py4J:

 1. ``cd py4j-java; ./gradlew buildPython`` - builds the Py4J Java library in a
    jar, the documentation, and the Python binary and source distributions.
+The source and wheel distributions will be in ``py4j-python/dist`` directory (e.g., ``py4j-python/dist/py4j-0.10.0.tar.gz``).
-2. ``cd py4j-java; ./gradlew bundles`` - builds the Py4J Java Library as a OSGi bundle (check build/plugins).
+2. ``cd py4j-java; ./gradlew bundles`` - builds the Py4J Java Library as a OSGi bundle (in build/plugins).
-3. ``cd py4j-java; ./gradlew updateSite`` - builds the Eclipse update site.
+3. ``cd py4j-java; ./gradlew updateSite`` - builds the Eclipse update site (in build/updatesite).
 4. ``cd py4j-java; ./gradlew check`` - runs Java tests, FindBugs, and Java coding conventions checks.
 (Python checks will be added in the future).
 5. ``cd py4j-python; flake8`` - performs flake8 check on Python source code.